aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 Sometimes it is necessary to remove a field from the document.
 This may occur when it is to be replaced with a different field type or when the field is no longer needed in the document.
 For example a TOC field when saving to HTML.
 A field inserted into the document using **DocumentBuilder.insert_field** returns a Field object which provides a convenience method to easily remove the field from the document.
 Below example removes a field from the document.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Various%20fields.docx).

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-RemoveField.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-RemoveField.py" >}}

 ## Replacing Fields with Static Text